drumee/.github/profile/README.md

     })
   }
 ```
+#### The parts handler.
+One of another developers headache is accessing within a DOM tree.
+Using *document.getElement* returns only DOM element, not the whole widget with all data, APIs and states.

+That why, Drumee introduced the **part concept**, This consists of naming a sub-widget by a name that can be used to retrieve the sub-widget within the parent widget.
+Part namespace is scoped.
+That means that part names are unique within the same parent specified by partHandler.
+This avoid conflicts between widgets using same part name.

 #### The REST API
 In the above example, there is a method named **postService**.
 The first argument is the *micro service name*, remaining ones are data.
 One sngle is enough to post or fetch any service.